arktypeio/arktype/.github/CONTRIBUTING.md

 ## Project

-Our current and planned work can always be found [here](https://github.com/arktypeio/arktype/projects/1).
+Our current and planned work can always be found [here](https://github.com/orgs/arktypeio/projects/4).
 If you want to contribute but aren't sure where to get started, see if any of the issues in our backlog sound interesting!
-Not all are well-documented, so it usually makes sense to comment on the issue with any questions you may have before you start coding.
+Most are not well-documented, so it usually makes sense to comment on the issue with any questions you may have before you start coding.

 ## Code of Conduct